 Last updated October 24th, 2019

-Make sure you have ordered OLA through the OVH Manager prior to following the steps in this guide.
+Make sure you have ordered OLA through the OVHcloud Manager prior to following the steps in this guide.

 In order to make any changes to OLA, you will first need to remove any server you are working on from any vRacks to which they are currently attached and remove any attached failover IP.

 To begin configuring OLA, log into the OVHcloud Manager.
 Click the Server button at the top of the screen then select the server in question from the drop-down menu on the left-hand sidebar.
 Then click the Network interfaces tab.
 Once you have confirmed that the server is not attached to any vRacks, click the I have done this, go to the next step button.